calsev/chef-terraform/README.md

 Requirements
 ------------
 ### Chef Client
-As of version 2.0.0, this cookbook will require minimum chef-client 13
+As of version 3.0.0, this cookbook will require minimum Chef Infra Client `>= 15.8`

 ### Cookbooks